 Field Sobriety Test Issues

 Further, we will investigate the chemical test and their results.
-Breath and blood testing is not absolute, and errors can be made in the testing process as results can be false positive.
+Breath and blood testing are not absolute, and errors can be made in the testing process, resulting in a false positive.
 There are also written policies on how testing is to take place and how analyses are to be performed.
 We will review the machine used in your testing to ensure it was calibrated and cleaned properly so as to avoid a false positive result.

 Improper Conduct by the Police